its-maneeshk/readme-md-ai/README.md

 1. Scan your project’s `package.json`
 2. Ask you to pick a template
 3. For **AI-style templates**, it will:
-   - Prompt for your OpenAI API key
+   - Prompt for your API key (OpenAI or OpenRouter)
-   - Use GPT to generate a project introduction and combine it with metadata
+   - Use your selected model (default: `mistralai/mixtral-8x7b-instruct`)
-   - Fallback to GPT-3.5 if GPT-4 fails (and notify you)
+   - Fallback to `gpt-3.5-turbo` if the selected model fails (with warning)

 ---